ARM Mortgage Calculator - Adjustable Rate Mortgage Calculator

 If you’re skeptical about certain advertised interest rates, it’s smart to follow through on your gut feeling and dig deeper into the terms of the loan.
 You might find that those low interest rate loans are adjustable-rate mortgages.

-But adjustable-rate mortgages (ARMs) have their pros and cons, so how do you know which type of loan is right for you?
+The reality is adjustable-rate mortgages (ARMs) are not inherently bad.
+They have their pros and cons, so how do you know which type of loan is right for you?

 Compare ARMs side-by-side with fixed-rate mortgages and use our ARM Mortgage Calculator.
 Quickly discover the maximum monthly payment, total interest, and more information for each type of mortgage.
 When you’re done, print out a comparison report and amortization schedule.

-Learn more about adjustable-rate mortgages and make the best choice for your financial situation . . . .
+Below is more information about adjustable-rate mortgages so that you can make the best choice for your financial situation . . . .

 What Is An Adjustable-Rate Mortgage?

-ARMs have several unique features including but not limited to:
+ARMs have several unique features that are important to understand: